ruby-amqp/rubyamqp.info/articles/broker_specific_extensions.md

 ### Public API

-When RabbitMQ extensions are loaded, the
-{ yard_link AMQP::Channel#reject } method is overriden via a mixin to
-take one additional argument: multi (defaults to false).
+When RabbitMQ extensions are loaded, the `AMQP::Channel#reject` method is overriden via a mixin to take one additional argument: multi (defaults to false).
 When the ‘multi’ argument is passed with a value of ‘true’, then the amqp gem will use the basic.nack AMQP method, instead of basic.reject, to reject